manorajesh/mempy/README.md

-# Memory Game
+# MemPy

-## A simple game to test your memory!
+#### A simple game to test your memory!
 Simply type the string of letters you see.
 ***
 ![Image of the gameplay](/github/gameplay.png)
 <br>